carlluck/rsqsim-analysis/catalogs/rundir2740/bbp_part_b/README.md

 * M 6.6, vertical strike slip with a surface rupture
 * M 6.6, 45°-dipping reverse, Ztor = 3 km

 50 rupture realizations were generated for each scenario, and 40 sites were distributed at random azimuths on the footwall side of the faults at rupture distances of 20 and 50 km.
-Resultant ground motions were compared against an evaluation criterion which was established so as to be wide enough to limit a pass fail grade for each scenario considered.
-This criterion only applies at periods up to 3s, becase data above this period is "fairly sparse and cannot provide a reliable constraint."
+Resultant ground motions were compared against an evaluation criterion which "was established so as to be wide enough to limit a pass/fail grade for each scenario considered."
+This criterion only applies at periods up to 3s, becase data above this period "are fairly sparse and cannot provide a reliable constraint."

+A method is said to pass the test if the median RotD50 value is within the evaluation criteria at every spectral period.
+"Departure from that range is a definite sign that the model is not consistent with our current dataset and is a sign of potential issues with the simulations"

 ## RSQSim BBP Part B Methodology
 *[(top)](#table-of-contents)*